-As a doctoral candidate at The Pennsylvania State University in the Department of Human Development and Family Studies (anticipated graduation August '20), I work with Dr. Jennifer Maggs, expert in adolescent and early adult substance use and risk taking, and Dr. Bethany Bray, expert in mixture modeling and application of innovative methods to behavioral prevention.
+As a doctoral candidate at The Pennsylvania State University in the Department of Human Development and Family Studies (August '20), I worked with Dr. Jennifer Maggs, expert in adolescent and early adult substance use and risk taking, and Dr. Bethany Bray, expert in mixture modeling and application of innovative methods to behavioral prevention.

 I completed a pre-doctoral fellowship through Penn State's NIDA funded (T32) Prevention and Methodology Training (PAMT).
 This training program facilitated training in and experience using advanced quantitative methods for modeling developmental data and behavioral prevention.
 Under the direction of faculty in Penn State's Methodology Center, I am utilizing time varying effects models, latent class analysis, and multivariate regression to model the effects of discrimination on substance use and mental health outcomes among sexual minorities of color.
 In addition, I led papers studying the effects of substance use prevention programs in the US and South Africa.

 Through PAMT, I have had the opportunity to work with Drs.
 Linda Caldwell and Nilam Ram on longitudinal analysis of HealthWise South Africa, a school-based, substance use and HIV prevention program primarily serving youth of color in Cape Town.